thephpleague/omnipay-sagepay/README.md

 since the result will be safely saved in the database.

-The `confirm()`, `error()` and `reject()` methods will all echo the expected return payload and expect your application to rerturn a HTTP Status `200` without adding any further content.
+The `confirm()`, `error()` and `reject()` methods will all echo the expected return payload and expect your application to return a HTTP Status `200` without adding any further content.

 These functions used to exit the